netllama/musicleague/README.md

 MAIL_PASSWORD=          # Email account's password
 ADMIN_EMAIL=            # The music league admin's email address (should be associated with MAIL_USERNAME ) YT_API_KEY=             # Required for processing youtube video URLs.
 This API key which grants access to Google's Youtube service ( also see https://developers.google.com/youtube/registering_an_application ).
+APP_WEB_PATH=           # Set to a a path value if you want to host the music league from a path other than the top level ( http://example.com/ ) such as 'ml' ( http://example.com/ml ).
+Otherwise leave unset.
 ```
 5. Start up the app locally by running `FLASK_DEBUG=0 flask run` and you should be able to connect to http://127.0.0.1:5000 to test drive everything.
 6. Once you are confident that everything is working as expected, move the app behind a real, production quality, secure web server (nginx, apache, etc) and run as some sort of WSGI service (such as gunicorn).